 Public Diplomacy

-Public diplomacy is the communication of a sovereign polity, through a duly accredited representative, with a private person subject to the permanent jurisdiction of another sovereign polity
+Public diplomacy is the communication of a sovereign political entity, through a duly accredited representative, with a private person subject to the permanent jurisdiction of another sovereign political entity

 U.S. President Barack Obama greets the audience following his speech at Siri Fort Auditorium in New Delhi, India, on January 27, 2015.
 Photo: Pete Souza, White House.
 United States Government Work.
 2015.